BS-UC/Gestural-Sound-Controller/README.md

 ## Usage

-Run the `theremin.py` script from your activated virtual environment:
+Run the `theremin.py` script from your activated virtual environment in your terminal:

 ```bash
 python3 theremin.py